 Why Call an Attorney?

 You may think that getting compensation after a car accident is as simple as filing an insurance claim and receiving a check.
 However, it is rarely this easy.
 Many car accident victims come to us for help only after they’ve already tried to handle the frustrating process themselves.
 The sad reality is that insurance companies are not here to help.
 They don’t want to pay out on claims.
 Instead, these companies try to limit — and even deny — claims whenever possible in order to protect their profit margin.

-The team of attorneys and legal professionals at Stewart J. Guss, Attorney at Law, face these insurance companies head-on, without hesitation.
+The team of attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, face these insurance companies head-on, without hesitation.
 We see right through their tricks and tactics and know how to fight for the payment you truly deserve.
 We’re not afraid to take your claim to court if needed, and we will always strive for the best possible outcome after your crash.

 Contact Our Law Firm after Your Car Accident

-After you see a doctor, gather all of the relevant information about your accident and injuries, then reach out to the law office of Stewart J. Guss for help.
-For 20 years, our nationally recognized car accident attorneys have helped people with many types of injuries and damages from car crashes.
+After you see a doctor, gather all of the relevant information about your accident and injuries, then reach out to Stewart J. Guss, Injury Accident Lawyers for help.
+For 20 years, our nationally-recognized car accident attorneys have helped people with many types of injuries and damages from car crashes.

 Call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a dime unless we win your case.
 We are available 24-hours a day, 7-days a week, so call us today at 800-898-4877 or send an email by CLICKING HERE.

 ★ ★ ★ ★ ★